Affine Grassmannians of group schemes and exotic principal bundles over A^1: Main results

-\begin{example} Recall that a group $G$ is called \emph{special}, if every $G$-bundle is locally trivial in Zariski topology.
+\begin{example} An algebraic group $G$ is called \emph{special}, if every $G$-bundle is locally trivial in Zariski topology.
 Consider $G=Spin(7,k)$.
 Then $G$ is a simply-connected simple $k$-group of type $B_3$.
-According to the classification of Grothendieck~\cite[Th.~3]{GrothendieckSpecialGroups}, $G$ is not special, that is, there exists a smooth connected $k$-variety $X$ and a principal $G$-bundle $\cF$ over $X$ such that $\cF$ is not Zariski locally trivial.
-In fact, as Cor.~3 of~\cite[Th.~1]{GrothendieckSpecialGroups} shows, we can take any faithful representation $Spin(7,k)\hookrightarrow SL(N,k)$ and put $X=SL(N,k)/Spin(7,k)$, $\cF=SL(N,k)$.
+According to the classification of Grothendieck~\cite[Thm.~3]{GrothendieckTorsion}, $G$ is not special, that is, there exists a smooth connected $k$-variety $X$ and a principal $G$-bundle $\cF$ over $X$ such that $\cF$ is not Zariski locally trivial.
+In fact, as Corollary~3 of~\cite[Thm.~1]{GrothendieckTorsion} shows, we can take any faithful representation $Spin(7,k)\hookrightarrow SL(n,k)$ and put $X=SL(n,k)/Spin(7,k)$, $\cF=SL(n,k)$.
 Let $x\in X$, set $U:=\spec\cO_{X,x}$.

-\begin{lemma} The $G$-bundle $\cF$ cannot be reduced to a proper parabolic subgroup of~$G$ over $U$. \end{lemma} \begin{proof} Let $P$ be a proper parabolic subgroup of $G$, let $L$ be the derived group of a Levi factor of $P$.
+\begin{lemma} The $G$-bundle $\cF$ cannot be reduced to a proper parabolic subgroup of~$G$ over $U$. \end{lemma} \begin{proof} Let $P$ be a proper parabolic subgroup of $G$, let $L$ be the derived group of a~Levi factor of $P$.
 Then $L$ is trivial or semi-simple of type $B_2=C_2$, $A_2$, $A_1\coprod A_1$, or~$A_1$.
 By~\cite[Cor.~4.4]{Borel-Tits2} $L$ is also simply-connected, thus it is trivial or isomorphic to $Sp(4)$, $SL(3)$, $SL(2)\times SL(2)$, or $SL(2)$.
 If it was possible to reduce~$\cF$ to $P$ over~$U$, it would be possible to reduce it to $L$, but all possible groups $L$ are special, so every principal $L$-bundle over $U$ is trivial.
 Thus $\cF$ would be trivial over $U$.
-But then the positive answer to the conjecture of Grothendieck and Serre (see~Section~\ref{subsect:GrSerre}) would imply that $\cF$ is Zariski locally trivial over $X$. \end{proof}
+But then the positive answer to the conjecture of Grothendieck and Serre (see~Section~\ref{subsect:GrSerre} and~\cite[Thm.~1]{FedorovPanin}) would imply that $\cF$ is Zariski locally trivial over $X$. \end{proof}

 Since the point $x$ was arbitrary, we see that $\cF$ cannot be reduced to a proper parabolic subgroup of $G$ at the generic point $\omega$ of $X$.
 Thus Theorem~\ref{th:exot} is applicable to $Spin(7,k)$ and $U$.
-In particular, there is a $Spin(7,k)$-bundle over $\A^1_U$ not isomorphic to a pull-back from $U$.
-Also, according to the theorem, there is a twisted form $\bG$ of $Spin(7,k)$ over~$U$ and a non-trivial $\bG$-bundle $\cE$ over $\A^1_U$ such that $\cE$ is trivial on a complement of a subscheme $Y\subset\A^1_U$ such that $Y$ is finite and \'etale over $U$. \end{example}
+In particular, there is a $Spin(7,k)$-bundle over $\A^1_U$ not isomorphic to a pullback from $U$.
+Also, according to the theorem, there is a strongly inner form $\bG$ of $Spin(7,k)$ over~$U$ and a non-trivial $\bG$-bundle $\cE$ over $\A^1_U$ such that~$\cE$ is trivial on a complement of a subscheme $Y\subset\A^1_U$ such that $Y$ is finite and \'etale over $U$. \end{example}